rootinc/laravel-azure-middleware/README.md

 The [Normal Installation](#normal-installation) implements the login process for users.
 However, if you need to store this user in a database, as well as login the user with Laravel auth, you need some extra configuration.
 There are two callbacks that are recommended to extend from the Azure class called `success` and `fail`.

-This guide will show you how to extent the Root Laravel Azure Middleware Library for you application:
+This guide will show you how to extend the Root Laravel Azure Middleware Library for you application:

 1. Follow the [Normal Installation](#normal-installation) guide
 2. Make a new middleware with Artisan command `php artisan make:middleware AzureAuthentication`.
 This creates the file `AzureAuthentication.php` in the `App\Http\Middleware` folder of your project.